Ethics guide the way…

 Unfortunately, we have seen what can happen when feedback falls on deaf ears and attempts to “call in, not out” fails (i.e. particular toad facilitators).
 We dearly want to protect the community and the stability of the movement by adhering to basic standards of care.

 The Multidisciplinary Association for Psychedelic Studies (MAPS) has been developing a code of ethics for their clinical trials on psychedelics.
-The full document will be available soon.
+The full document can be found here.

 Council on Spiritual Practices: